lanl/cdss/apply.md

 ### Machine Learning
  - Expertise in machine learning (ML)
    - Deep understanding of machine learning frameworks such as TensorFlow/Keras, PyTorch, etc.
+   - Experience with reinforcement learning
+ - Domain knowledge to express problems in the form of a Markov-Decision Problems (MDP)
+   - Focus is most likely a power grid application

+### (Applied) Computer Science
 - Expertise in High-Performance Computing (HPC)
    - Shared and distributed memory parallelism
    - Task-based runtimes
    - Experience with programming accelerators and co-processors
- - Domain knowledge to express problems in the form of a Markov-Decision Problems (MDP)
-   - Focus is most likely a power grid application

-### (Applied) Computer Science

-* Performance Portability
+- Performance Portability
-* Computer Architecture
+- Computer Architecture
-* GPGPU Programming

 Students will be chosen based both on their qualifications and on the alignment of their skills and interests with the focus area of the summer school.
 Broadly speaking, we will attempt to create a balanced team with an even distribution of students from the disciplines of physics, applied mathematics, and computer science.